ChivnetDevelop/ChivnetDevelopWearCounter/README.md

-Statement Regarding "Counter 123 for Wear OS" App Privacy Policy
+Statement Regarding "Counter 123 for Wear OS" App Privacy Policy.

 This app is available on Google Play.